GerhardPaw/RevitPythonDocs/README.md

 # RevitPythonDocs
 Collection of Python Scripts for Dynamo and pyRevit

-Welcome to our repository dedicated to providing Python scripts for Revit, focusing on Dynamo and PyRevit extensions.
+**Welcome** to the revitpythondocs repository.<br>
 This repository aims to foster a community-driven collection of scripts to enhance productivity and extend functionality within Revit through Python scripting.

-Short Introduction
-This repository hosts Python scripts tailored for Revit, supporting both Dynamo and PyRevit platforms.
-Whether you're automating repetitive tasks, extending Revit's capabilities, or exploring the vast possibilities of computational design within Revit, you'll find a growing library of scripts contributed by professionals and enthusiasts alike.
+The Python files contributed to this repo will automatically be loaded on revitpythondocs.com.

-General Coding Guidelines
+**General Coding Guidelines**<br>
+This repo is dependent on your contribution.
-To maintain a high standard of quality and ensure consistency across contributions, we ask that all contributors adhere to the following guidelines:
+To maintain a proper standard of quality and ensure consistency across contributions, we ask that all contributors adhere to the following guidelines:

-Coding Style
+**Coding Style**<br>
-Naming Conventions:
+Naming Conventions:<br>
-Use snake_case for variable names and function names.
-Use camelCase only if you're contributing to an existing script that predominantly uses camelCase, to maintain consistency within the script.
+Use snake_case or camelCase for variable names and function names.
+If you add a file to an existing script, maintain consistency within the script.
-Comments and Docstrings:
+Comments and Docstrings:<br>
 Provide comments and explanations as needed to clarify complex logic or decisions made in your code.
 Avoid over-commenting by explaining only where necessary.
 Use # for comments.
-Start with a single-line comment at the top if you wish to include the author's name, webpage, or email.
+If you wish to include the author's name, webpage, or email, start with a single-line comment at the top of the code.
-For scripts where the title might not sufficiently explain the purpose, include a docstring at the beginning of your script with a brief explanation of its functionality.
+For scripts where the title might not sufficiently explain the purpose, include a docstring after the imports of your script with a brief explanation of its functionality.
+Keep it short and simple.
+See the following example for a docstring.

+<pre lang="python"><code>
+import clr
+clr.AddReference("RevitAPI")
+from Autodesk.Revit.DB import XYZ

+"""
+    This script creates a model curve by the end points of two model curves
+    - Run
+    - Select point on first model curve near the desired end
+    - Select point on second model curve near the desired end
+    - Finish selection
+    - Model curve will be created with the same line style as selected model curve
+"""

+doc = DocumentManager.Instance.CurrentDBDocument
+uiapp = DocumentManager.Instance.CurrentUIApplication

+rest of code
+</code></pre>

 File Naming Rules
 Method or Task Representation: Scripts that encapsulate methods or tasks should be categorized into one of four versions: basic, advanced, function, example.
 Each version addresses a different level of complexity or use-case scenario.